Sustainability and Ethics are present in every little decision we make at Black Finch.....

 The Legacy of Love Project is the promise we make to future generations.
 It's our pledge to make every effort to care for the well-being of the planet and its inhabits.
 It's the vehicle for our sustainability efforts and our way of giving back.
 We want to plant a million trees and for every piece of jewellery purchased a tree will be planted.

-Firstly, 85% of all gold in circulation is recycled.
-This makes gold one of the earth' most transmutable and indestructible materials.
+Gold is one of the earth's most transmutable and indestructible materials.
 We have teamed up with a Melbourne based refinery Siltech to supply us with 100% recycled gold.
 That means that your jewels are sourced from 100% post-consumer gold in a supply chain where everyone receives a fair wage.
 We then provide these materials to our casting house where they add alloys to create the final product; gorgeous 18ct yellow, rose and white gold, 9ct yellow, rose and white gold and all the delicious rainbow of golds available!
 And if that isn't enough these folks recycle X-rays, taking the silver from the celluloid to produce silver for casting jewellery whaaaaat!
 I know…

 All diamonds supplied by Black Finch are conflict-free.
 The majority of coloured diamonds originate in Australia, from Australian material, mined with Australian ethical standards.
 These beautiful stones are rare and grow rarer everyday….